 The main streams of my research can be organized as follows:

-Corporate governance in emerging and transition economies, state capitalism.
+State capitalism.
 I am interested in new organizational forms manifesting following decades of privatization and globalization in these markets.
 In particular, I study the variation and evolution of state control, ranging from direct ownership to more sophisticated and subtle means of state involvement, such as sovereign wealth funds (SWFs), government loans, appointments of state officials to board or top management positions, veto regulation, and business-government networks.
-The review of state control and corporate governance in China, Russia and other transition economies over the last 25 years was published in Corporate Governance: An International Review.
-Further, I am working on a number of research projects in the field of State Capitalism with Prof Mike Wright and Dr Ilya Okhmatovskiy, among others.
-I am a co-editor of a special issue in the Journal of World Business on State Capitalism in International Context.
-I am also a co-editor of the Oxford University Press Handbook on State Capitalism and the Firm.
-Relatedly, I was the main organizer of an SMS Conference extension on State Capitalism that took place on September 20-21, 2018.
+A review of these emerging forms and developments was published in the Journal of Economic Issues.

 On the topic of corporate crowdfunding, I wrote a piece on IBM in “Crowdfunding: The Corporate Era“, published by Elliott & Thomson.